Saturday's Scottish Gossip

 Celtic full-back Josip Juranovic has dismissed transfer speculation surrounding his future, the 26-year-old Croat saying he is loving his first season with the Scottish Premiership leaders and avoiding questions about reports linking him with Premier League clubs such as Leicester City.
 (The National)

-Jamie Walker is open to staying with Heart of Midlothian or Bradford City, where he is currently on loan form the Scottish Premiership club, or moving to another club in England's League One as the 28-year-old winger considers his future and with his current contract ending this summer.
+Jamie Walker is open to staying with Heart of Midlothian or Bradford City, where he is currently on loan from the Premiership club, or moving to another team in England's League One as the 28-year-old winger considers his future and with his current contract ending this summer.
 (Edinburgh Evening News)

 Livingston hope to bring 23-year-old former North Macedonia Under-21 defender Filip Trajanovski, who has been without a club since leaving Skopje in January, to Scotland on trial with a view to signing him for next season.
 (Scottish Sun, print edition)